mxsxs2/JAVA-RMI-REST-Client-College-project/README.md

 ### ServiceSetup
 Contains the main class for the application
 ### Run
 The project is packaged with Maven.
-Frirst it has to be packaged by `mvn install`.
-Which generates two files into Maven's `target` folder:
+First it has to be packaged by `mvn install`, which generates two files into Maven's `target` folder:
 * RMI-Server-1.0.SNAPSHOT.jar
 * RMI-Server-1.0.SNAPSHOT-jar-with-dependencies.jar